dkarthe/webjeda-blog/_posts/2016-01-26-a-laymans-guide-to-jekyll.md

 ## What Jekyll does better?
 ![Jekyll transforms text to html](/images/jekyll-transforms-text-to-hypertext.jpg)

 As depicted in the image, Jekyll does magic on text files converting them into html files - text transformation.
 This is not the only thing it does.
-It actually does some magic!
-This is the reason Jekyll posts and pages can be written in easily readable markups like markdown, textile etc.,
+It actually does some more magic!
+This is the reason Jekyll posts and pages can be written in easily readable markups like markdown, <strike>textile</strike> (not supported anymore after Jekyll 3.0) etc.,

 ##Understand the structure of Jekyll